-The awakening of sensuality and expansion of pleasure require not only advice but experiential learning which we get through the body.
+The awakening of sensuality and expansion of pleasure requires not only advice but experiential learning which we get through the body.
 The same as playing an instrument or learning any other new skills.
-And can you imagine that we can get this experience by being present in our body and mind with a non-judgmental and compassionate person who you can set clear boundaries with?
+And can you imagine that we can get this experience by being present in our body and mind with a non-judgmental and compassionate person with who you can set clear boundaries?

 Who Is Sexological Bodywork For?

 Anyone and everyone is interested in having a deeper experience of their erotic self.
 We believe that everyone can benefit from a session or series of sessions with an SB, as very few of us are fully embodied and having sex and relationships we desire to have.
 Sexological bodywork is focused on the sensational aspects of erotic pleasure and touch, as opposed to the psychological aspects.
 If you are someone who feels very reliant on fantasy for pleasure, this method could help you to expand your sexual arousal and repertoire by becoming more conscious of your own and your partner’s physiological arousal.